|Name||Reviews||Max LOA||VHF||Dock Depth||Gas / Diesel||Lift / Crane||Wifi||Amps|

 |Paul E. Luke, Inc||-||-||-||-||-||-||-||-|

-Mostly cloudy starting later this evening and breezy starting later this evening, continuing until tomorrow morning.
+Mostly cloudy throughout the day and breezy starting tomorrow morning.

 Lat43° 51' 33.85''